digital-work-lab/open-source-project/docs/teaching_notes.md

 >
 > I cordially invite you to add further ideas and suggestions there.
 >
-> > Today is also the Choose-a-Chair fair, where we have the opportunity to talk in person, for example about theses and our new “Call-for-Theses”:
+> > Today is also the Choose-a-Chair fair, where we have the opportunity to talk in person, for example about Bachelor's theses:
 >
 > https://digital-work-lab.github.io/theses/docs/topics.html
 >